 Post Planner is useful & something you can put your money on.
 Recently, there are complaints from the users regarding support & cancellation of the plan (See comment below).
 Anyways, at times 1-2 bad experiences are part of a popular program & it’s worth trying since the price starts at $6/month.
 For this price, you can manage up to 3 social accounts.

 For advanced features like Premium Post Automation, Premium Content, Advanced Analytics, etc. you can avail yourself of the ‘Solo’ plan which carries a $19/month price tag.
 In the Solo plan, you can manage up to 10 social accounts.
 Social media marketing companies can opt for the agency plan which comes with a multi-branding option.
 You can check out all of the plans and features here.

 You can also try the Pro version of this app for free by clicking the button below.

 For bloggers with one or two pages, there is a free version for you to try.

-For those who use Facebook pages and groups as serious marketing tools, the GURU plan is recommended.
+For those who use Facebook pages and groups as serious marketing tools, the SOLO plan is recommended.

 Please share your views and feedback.

 If you find the information in this post useful, please share it with your friends and colleagues on Facebook, Twitter, and LinkedIn.